 More curry recipes

-If you’ve tried this spinach and paneer curry recipe, or any other recipe on the blog, then let us know how you got on in the comments below - we love hearing from you!
+If you’ve tried this spinach and paneer curry recipe, then let us know how you got on in the comments below.

 - 1 tablespoon olive oil